 GeekBench 4 Multi Core 23725

 Cinebench R15 Single Core 143

 The Ryzen 7 comes in front when it comes to multi-core performance, but trails the Intel CPU in single core results, which is totally normal given the Cores are clocked lower on the AMD platform.

 As far as graphics performance goes, the snipped RX 580 on this notebook is outperformed by a standard GTX 1060 chip in benchmarks and actual games.
 It’s also a much more power-hungry option, with a toll on temperatures, fan noise and battery life.
 On the other hand it does have an edge over the Nvidia chips in terms of computational power, so perhaps you can put this to good use in certain applications.

-*averages based on this list.
+*averages based on

 We also ran some stress tests on this sample, first pushing the CPU with Prime95 and then the CPU and GPU simultaneously with Prime95 and Furmark.
 The pictures below show that the CPU breezes through Prime 95, maintaining at 3.2 GHz and under 75 Celsius, but when the GPU kicks in as well the CPU gets much hotter (up to 85 Celsius).
 It still doesn’t throttle, but the GPU clocks down aggressively and reaches temperatures of around 90 Celsius, so even the complex cooling solution can’t keep it at bay.
 Of course, stress tests don’t really matter that much, since you’ll hardly have such loads with real-life tasks.